sagemath/sagewiki_to_gh-2022-10-10/days33/lfunction/tutorial.md

 === Future Developments ===

-This $L$-functions package is still in the process of development, and there are some tools that will hopefully be added in the future:
+This $L$-functions package is still in the process of development, and there are some tools that will hopefully be added in the future (this section was last updated on 2012-01-10).

 1. ''' Triple Product L-functions: ''' a class which can be used to define $L$-functions on a tensor product of three modular forms